Gateways

 For the purposes of this discussion, it is important to note that an Application

-is used to represent an application running on a user's
+network.
+The term Client is used to represent an application running on a user's

 device, such as a smartphone or a web browser.

-The goal of Gateways is to enable free-market off-chain economics tie into on-chain interactions.
+The goal of Gateways is to enable free-market offchain economics tie into onchain interactions.

 Sovereign Application

-A Sovereign Application is one where the Client
+A Sovereign Application is one where the Client manages its own onchain Application

 and interacts with the Pocket Supplier Network directly.